 Disruption of Usual Support Systems

-Disruption of usual support systems can occur for both CTA and student.
-For the CTA, the usual co-worker support system may not function adequately if the co-workers do not understand the realities of being a CTA.
+Disruption of usual support systems can occur for both preceptor and student.
+For the preceptor, the usual co-worker support system may not function adequately if the co-workers do not understand the realities of being a preceptor.
 Confidentiality issues regarding student progress also limit interchange with co-workers.
 Faculty will try to be an added source of support.

 Students usually miss the support of their peers if they are the only student in the agency, or on that shift and unit.
 This disruption can add to their anxiety about their progression and experiences.
 Encourage students to occasionally coordinate their meal break with other students on different units.
 Once a week the students will meet at LCC to discuss their experiences and hopefully regain some peer support.